Pediatric Disaster Triage: Utilizing the JumpSTART© Method

-If you have content to add to the Toolkit, click the button below to email the PPRP team.
+If you have content to add to the Toolkit, please email the PPRP team.

 The National Association of State EMS Officials (NASEMSO) Pediatric Emergency Care (PEC) Council discerned a need for a simple tool to help State EMS Offices identify where possible gaps might still exist in the area of pediatric disaster preparedness.
 The report of the National Commission on Children and Disasters was used as a guide in developing checklist items that might assist in identifying potential gaps; perhaps in the process further educating State EMS Office personnel in the area of disaster planning.